Greatest Hits Collection, Vol. 1

-Greatest Hits Collection, Vol. 1 is the fifth album, and the first compilation album released by country music singer Trace Adkins.
-It was released on July 8, 2003 and features the greatest hits from his first studio albums (1996's Dreamin' Out Loud, 1997's Big Time, 1999's More..., and 2001's Chrome).
+Greatest Hits Collection, Vol. 1 is the first compilation album by American country music singer Trace Adkins.
+It was released on July 8, 2003 and features the greatest hits from his first four studio albums (1996's Dreamin' Out Loud, 1997's Big Time, 1999's More..., and 2001's Chrome).
 Also included on this compilation are the previously unreleased tracks "Then They Do" and "Welcome to Hell".
 The former was released as a single in 2003, reaching the Top 10 on the Billboard Hot Country Songs charts.